 As their name implies, ExpressVPN pride themselves on their connection speeds and they do offer some of the fastest speeds, which is one of the big reasons they are so popular.
 But there is a lot more to the ExpressVPN than simply fast connections.
 ExpressVPN offers encryption which is every bit as good as that of IPVanish.
 Their entire network SSL is secured with 256-bit encryption.
 They also offer a kill switch as standard which is just what Time Warner customers need.

 They can also match IPVanish for privacy policies as well, with no user logs retained on any of their customers.
 As ExpressVPN is based in the British Virgin Islands, where there are no data retention laws, they can offer a cast-iron guarantee on this.
-ExpressVPN also has a huge server network too, with multiple servers available across no fewer than nine different US locations.
+ExpressVPN also has a huge server network too, with 3,000+ servers in 94 countries worldwide, with nine different US locations represented.
 This means that no matter where you are located, there is a US-based server that will work well for you.

 - Fast serves with minimal speed loss